-Even in the tough times, I find encouragement in this quote from Friar Richard Rohr.
-I’m convinced I can learn and grow from every person, place, and experience I encounter.
+I find encouragement to keep learning and growing in this quote from Friar Richard Rohr.
+I’m convinced every person, place, and experience I encounter can be a gift for co-creating a flourishing life with God.
 My journey has been an incredible adventure and has shaped who I am today.

 Some of the ways I identify are:

 - Southerner, friend, widow, mother to a fabulous daughter and a fluffy cat named Lynxy who sometimes appears on my Instagram

 - Daughter of a career Navy man who became an evangelical pastor and a mother that believed a woman’s place was in the home,